quantiacs/documentation/en/source/user_guide/passFilters.md

 ## Number of strategies
 An error message stating that the limit for strategies has been exceeded is connected to the number of running strategies in your area.
 You can have at most 50 of them and you should select 5 for the contest.

-## Sharpe ratio
-An error message stating that the Sharpe ratio is smaller than 1 means that the risk-adjusted performance of your system in the In-Sample period is too low and it should be improved.